ElMassimo/crouton/README.md

 @import crouton
 ```

-Now, use the `render_crouton` method in your controllers, any option you pass
+Then, use the `render_crouton` method in your controllers, any option you pass
-will be converted to a message, and displayed in the browser.
+will be converted to a message.

 ``` ruby
 class PostsController < ActionController::Base